SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

         name: srv_api
         url: ~{url}
 ```

+_Note: Be really careful about the whitespace indentation here - YAML as a format is very sensitive!_

 This snippet does not only describe the runtime environment of the new module, it also injects the URL of the deployed `srv` module during deploy time.